The best design hotels in the Italian Dolomites | KRDO

 This part of the boot shares the UNESCO heritage-protected Dolomite mountains (le Dolomiti in Italian), with provinces and towns like Trentino and Belluno.

-Handed over to Italy by the Austro-Hungarian empire at the end of World War II, it remains an autonomous province where recent history melds beautifully with the present.
+Handed over to Italy by the Austro-Hungarian empire at the end of World War I, it remains an autonomous province where recent history melds beautifully with the present.

 Here and right across the Dolomites, the present consists of food and wine, nature, wellness and sleek, design-centric boutique hotels.

-Note: A previous version of this story incorrectly stated when the Dolomites became part of Italy.